oasis-tcs/openc2-jadn/jadn-v2.0.md

   6 cyan
 ```

-#### 4.2.4.2 Constant and Default Values

-...

-* *Note: Constant and default values in this specification apply only to primitive types.
-Need a structured literal language to support compound values.*

-...

-The *default* option specifies the initial or default value of a field.
-Applications deserializing
-a document MUST initialize an unspecified type with its default value.
-Serialization behavior is not defined; applications MAY omit or populate fields whose values equal the default.

 #### 4.2.4.3 General Type Conformance Requirements

 * A type MUST NOT have more than one `extends` or `restricts` TypeOption.
 * A type MUST NOT have both `extends` and `restricts` TypeOptions.
 * A type with an `extends` or `restricts` TypeOption MUST have the same CoreType as the type referenced by that option.

 *===================================================================*